 5. 2014-2018 ANZAC Centenary Commemoration

-This iconic bronze rare and valuable Australian Coin celebrates 100 Years of ANZAC – Spanning five years, these are a highly sought-after coin for both mint roll and dollar collectors.
-As it goes with all collectables, the quality of the coin itself matters the most.
-If it’s an older coin, but in better condition, expect a higher price on the secondary market.
+This iconic bronze rare and valuable Australian Coin celebrates 100 Years of ANZAC.
+Spanning five years, these are highly sought-after coins for both mint roll and dollar collectors.
+As with all collectables, the quality of the coin itself matters the most.
+If it’s an older coin but in better condition, expect a higher price on the secondary market.

 Year minted: 2014